Making connections

 Many areas of your new plan will look the same, like your “about me” statement and your goals.
 There will be more space for you to add extra detail if you choose.

-You will still have stated and flexible supports, but your new plan will be built by support categories.
+You will still have stated and flexible NDIS supports, but your new plan will be built by NDIS support categories.

-Because we will list your budgets at the support category level and as a whole dollar figure rather than as a line-by-line cost, you will have more flexibility over how you use your total budget.
+Because we will list funding component amounts at the NDIS support category level and as a whole dollar figure rather than as a line-by-line cost, you will have more flexibility over how you use your total budget amount.

-For example, you will see your core supports budget as a total figure, to use flexibly across your assistance with daily living, social, community participation and consumables supports.
+For example, you will see your NDIS core support as a funding component amount, to use flexibly across your assistance with daily living, social, community participation and consumables supports.

-There are four types of support categories that may be funded in your NDIS plan.
+There are 4 types of NDIS support categories that may be funded in your NDIS plan.

 Core supports